Maple Lake Library Archives

 Maple Lake Messenger’s first

-publisher Frank T. Hamilton, donated a copy of the first edition of the Messenger.
+publisher Frank T. Hamilton, donated a copy of the first edition

 The archival computer is a research tool that has over 26,00 entries.
 Most items are hyperlinked on this computer.
 The archival index contains articles on business, family, church, sports, recreation, organizations and school news.
 The Maple Lake Messenger's articles have been scanned from 1950 to current issues and are located on this computer.
 There is also a collection of birth and death records indexed and scanned from Maple Lake village and Albion Township.